spack/spack/lib/spack/docs/build_settings.rst

 Module/Package Name Mismatches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For certain libraries there exist multiple implementations (e.g., MPI).
-If you
+When
-modify the ``packages.yaml`` file, then you must make sure to select the
+defining an external entry for a package, make sure the package name identifies
-correct package name.
-For example, the package ``mpich`` can be used only for
+the implementation that matches the module.
+For example, the package ``mpich``
-the vanilla MPICH implementation but not for Cray MPICH; Cray MPICH has its own
+can be used only for the vanilla MPICH implementation but not for Cray MPICH;
-package called ``cray-mpich``.
-If the wrong module name is picked, this can
+Cray MPICH has its own package called ``cray-mpich``.
+If the wrong module name
-cause errors later, e.g., Spack may compute a wrong prefix.
+is picked, this can cause errors later, e.g., Spack may compute a wrong prefix.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Missing Modules Dependencies